SilveiraLeonardo/notes-forget/notes_general.md

 *Is this the best way?
 Is not better to compare how fast it was to learn a new task, starting from the same point in weight space? (more aligned with Ebbinghaus)*

-##### Here things start to get confusing
+##### The question of the optimizer

-Using the neural network trained with cross-entropy loss, which we expect shallow forgetting and larger savings compared with the network trained with sigmoid loss and gradients through the latent layers.
+Testint the neural network trained with cross-entropy loss: expected shallow forgetting and larger savings relative to the network trained with sigmoid loss and gradients through the latent layers.

 ```
 # Parameters